carpentries/instructor-training/_episodes/15-lesson-study.md

 > ## Instructor Notes
-> Many of the Carpentries lessons have
+> Many of The Carpentries lessons have
 > instructor's notes, with information
 > from instructors who have already taught the material.
 This can be a valuable
 > resource when preparing lessons, especially when teaching a lesson for the first time.